swcooper2014/liri-node-app/README.md

         The album that the song is from

-node liri.js movie-this <movie name>: Shows the following information in terminal/bash.
+node liri.js movie-this "movie name": Shows the following information in terminal/bash.

        Title of the movie.